ValerijanPro/ValerijanPro/README.md

 My interests lie at the intersection of **computer vision, visual attention (eye-tracking), representation learning, and robustness/security of ML systems**.

 **Currently:**
-- PhD track in AI (robustness & security)
-- Research collaboration with École Polytechnique (Paris)
-- Working on dataset ownership verification and poisoning attacks
+- Research collaboration with École Polytechnique (Paris) - dataset ownership verification and poisoning attacks
+- PhD track in AI at the Palace of Science, Belgrade

 ## I have worked on:
 - visual attention & eye-tracking -> Predicting image memorability and recognition outcomes from fixation patterns.